therealnicoroshi/modlist/README.md

  # The MCM Menu:

 Alright.....There is a LOT here.
-I do have some profiles I set up that should be a part of this Wabbajack that are set up the way I like it.

-I recommend running the MCM Recorder Profile for Ryn if playing a female character.

-There is also one character preset included for a red headed Nord (Ryn) you can use if you'd like.
+There are many character presets included for most races and genders.
+Be sure to check which race the preset is for before applying it as it might look strange on a different race.

-You can run these using MCM Recorder in the MCM Menu to get you started or simply go through the MCM menu one at a time, and set how you like it.
+I recommend simply going through the MCM menu one at a time, and set how you like it.

 It is IMPORTANT to leave Minatours and Spiders turned OFF for OBIS, ore guardians OFF in Immersive creatures, and shadows OFF for Strange Runes as they are KNOWN to crash the game.

-Magical jumping is non-lore friendly in the recorder (means you have it by default)
+Magical jumping should be lore friendly in the MCM.
+Change it to NON-Lore friendly in the MCM to get magical jumping by default.

 Magical Jumping: this can be kind of glitchy with other mods in the list.